Health

 From Day 1 to 8 Weeks

-From birth until 4 weeks the puppies are on soft, carpet-like material; it helps to prevent future joint problems and promotes warmth and comfort.
-When they start to require more room to run and play, they are moved to a larger playpen more suited to their rapidly growing bodies and minds.
-If the litter is being raised with one of our foster families, the puppies are raised in their home for the entirety of the 8 weeks under our care.
-However, if they are at our "home base" in Hagerstown Maryland, the playpen is in our “puppy building.”
-This climate-controlled building was built and customized specifically for raising healthy and happy puppies.
-We designed their larger play space so that the mother still has access to the puppies, but can get away and lay elsewhere in the building for a rest if needed.
-Some breeders abruptly separate the mother from her puppies at 4 weeks to suddenly wean them for show reasons.
-We find that this is incredibly sad for the mother and also not as healthy for the puppies.
+From birth until ~4 weeks the puppies are on soft, carpet-like material; it provides good traction to help prevent future joint problems and promotes warmth and comfort.
+When the puppies start eating solid foods and require more room to run and play, they are moved to a larger playpen more suited to their rapidly growing bodies and minds.
 It is important for the mother to be allowed to nurse the puppies for as long as she will tolerate it.
 She provides excellent nutrition with immune and digestive support.
-The mother also has free access to the outdoors during this time.
-In one part of the puppy playpen are clean, fresh woodchips where the puppies quickly learn to potty.
-This spot-training is done intentionally to pave the way for smooth house training and has yielded excellent results.
-Every pup is different, but most new families have reported only 1-2 messes in the house, and usually only due to a mistake in watchfulness.
+We start intentionally spot-training the pups to pave the way for smooth house training.
+This has yielded excellent results.
+Every pup is different, but most new families have reported only a few messes in the house, and usually only due to a mistake in watchfulness.
 Others have reported no messes.

 By 4 weeks old, crates (at first with no door attached) are now being left in their puppy area and incorporated into their outside play times.
 They'll happily choose to walk into the crate and relax inside for short periods of time, or to play inside.
 There's still ground to cover from this point, but the right start.
 If you’ve ever tried to put a new 8 week old pup in a crate, sheer panic ensues and it's apparent why it would be helpful for the breeder to have introduced it earlier.
 The pup has clearly never been alone in its lifetime, having always been surrounded by Mom and/or littermates.
 Add being confined in a strange crate in a new home, and it can be quite the sleepless uphill battle for weeks, even when introduced slowly and positively.
 Crates keep young pups safe, and should be taught young by the breeder as a happy place to be.
 It is quite the undertaking to set the crate training foundation for an entire litter at once, but we have found it extremely valuable to our puppies and their new families.